-Concurrent with the use of AutoCAD, Campus Facilities utilized a main frame database system for space inventory by Scott Shader and Anthony Vaughn information.
+Concurrent with the use of AutoCAD, Campus Facilities utilized a main frame database system for space inventory information.
 The DataFlex software program, maintained separately from Design Services' CADD files, was used to store building and room information, including square footage, room use and department ownership.
 This system suffered, however, in that square-footage information was derived from "measuring off" paper floor plans, and room use and ownership were only sporadically checked or changed.
 To this point, space planning at MU had been rather undervalued; its potential unrealized-a perspective that, toward the mid-90s, was to change.